 5. Contribute to the sharing economy

 We hear a lot these days about the sharing economy and its positive effects on wider society.
-By letting your property short term to vacationers, you’re showing that you’re an innovator who is helping contribute to this modern way of living and thinking.
+By letting your property short-term to vacationers, you’re showing that you’re an innovator who is helping contribute to this modern way of living and thinking.

-Cons of short term vacation rentals
+Challenges of short-term vacation rentals

 1. More maintenance and upgrades

-When your business is vacation rentals, you need to maintain a great general upkeep of the property or you could receive some really negative reviews.
+When your business is vacation rentals, you need to maintain a great general upkeep of the property or you could receive some negative reviews.
 Not only does this include things such as regular cleaning, maintenance such as drain unclogging and paint fixes, it also takes into account changing technologies and modern inventions.
 You’ll need to update your rental amenities every so often to include all the essentials and more for a pleasant stay – and this can come with a hefty price tag.

 2. Not guaranteed income

 One frustration many vacation rental owners face is the effect of seasonality on their business.
 While their high season is fully booked, off-peak bookings are scarce which can ultimately cause them to lose money.
-While rates can be adjusted to compensate this seasonality (cheap deals off-peak and more expensive during peak times), income and bookings are not always guaranteed.
+While rates can be adjusted to compensate for this seasonality (cheap deals off-peak and more expensive during peak times), income and bookings are not always guaranteed.

 3. Competition from surrounding properties

-Unlike the housing market, whereby apartments and houses are swamped with interest by renters, the vacation rental or short term market sees many more homes listed than travelers searching.
+Unlike the housing market, whereby apartments and houses are swamped with interest by renters, the vacation rental or short-term market sees many more homes listed than travelers searching.
 This may put some owners at a disadvantage (again, depending on location and availability) because competition for vacation rentals could be rife in your area.

 4. Too many things to manage